DWTechs/Checkard.js/README.md

 #### Note

 Note that if **isArray()** returns false Typescript will consider *arr* is not an array.
-So if you need to check *arr* is of length x but needs to be considered as array even if length is not x you can do it like this:
+So if you need to check *arr* is of length x but needs to be considered as an array even if its length is not x you can do it like this:

 ```javascript